What are the four Minnesota offense levels?

 A stay of adjudication is one of the many types of outcomes of criminal cases.

-The point at which a judge “adjudicates” a guilty plea or guilty verdict as lawful, is the moment at which “conviction” occurs.
+When a judge “adjudicates” a guilty plea or verdict as lawful; that is the moment at which “conviction” occurs.

 The word “stay” means to pause, delay or postpone.